RaspberryPiFoundation/lesson_format/README.md

 The script reads from locally checked out files, and writes to an output directory.
 We run it with the `scratch-curriculum`, `webdev-curriculum`, and `python-curriculum` as inputs, and write to a directory.

-The first argument is the theme for the website, currently either `world` or `uk`.
-Always specify `world`.
+The first argument is the theme for the website, which must be `cc` (as other themes have recently been deprecated)

 ### Compiling Sass